Skip to content

 Finding .NET Framework versions using PowerShell.

-Unsurprisingly, PowerShell does an amazing job gathering the necessary details and outputs it in an easy to read format.
+Unsurprisingly, PowerShell does an amazing job gathering the necessary details and outputs it in an easy-to-read format.

 PDQ Connect makes it easy to run PowerShell commands, just like the one above, against remote devices.
 Try it free for 14 days.

-Can you install multiple versions of .NET Framework?
+Can you install multiple .NET Framework versions?

-How to install .NET Framework
+How do I install .NET Framework on Windows 10 or 11?

 How to install .NET Framework 3.5